 Sealants- Sealants are a non-invasive treatment applied directly to the teeth.
 Sealants are a clear coating that helps to seal out tooth decay, particularly in hard-to-reach places prone to tooth decay such as the crown of the molars.

 Tooth Fillings- For children with tooth decay, dental fillings provide a conservative treatment option.
 White dental fillings blend seamlessly with your child’s smiles for a naturally aesthetic smile.

-Patient Education- Dr. Chibb and our entire dental care team love sharing our dental knowledge.
+Patient Education- Our entire dental care team love sharing our dental knowledge.
 We work with patients to provide them with the resources and tools they need to learn more about their dental health, and how to care for their teeth and gums.
 We believe that patient education, beginning at an early age, can promote lifelong oral health.

 Preventing Childhood Tooth Decay